 Support engagement with National and Regional stakeholders by assisting in site visits and engaging Corps members in events

 Stay up-to-date on Jumpstart National events and requirements by regularly reviewing information on Jumpstart Intranet

-Attend annual Affiliate Site Retreats in California
+Attend annual Affiliate Site Retreats in California or on virtual platforms